kristjanr/wise-cs/scraped-data/sections/05-receiving-money/subsections/01-receiving-money-basics/articles/06-how-much-does-it-cost-to-receive-large-amounts-into-my-account/content.md

+# Receiving money basics
-# How much does it cost to receive large amounts into my account?
+## How much does it cost to receive large amounts into my account?
 Check the latest fees for receiving money.

  **Fees when receiving USD**